Education Loan

 Banks consider margin money a sign of commitment between the lender and the borrower.
 Margin money reduces your total loan amount to be paid back.
 Margin money can be increased if you are willing to deposit more.

-What is margin money in SBI Education loan?
+What is margin money in an SBI Education loan?

 10% is the normal margin money for SBI loans.
 However, this can be increased if the total loan amount increases and vice versa.